bjwbell/gensimd/examples/simd_example/README.md

 ./simd_example
 ```

-**This example only uses SIMD instructions on amd64/x86_64, on any other platforms it uses go versions of the SIMD functions.**
+**This example only uses SIMD instructions on amd64/x86_64, on any other platforms it uses Go versions of the SIMD functions.**